 For this project, I used standard English ivy plants (Hedera helix).
 I used both green and variegated (green and white in the leaves) types for a nice variety.
 Ivy plants are timeless and a popular choice for topiaries as they are a vining plant.
 The ivy stems grow “leggy” which is a great thing when training a topiary.
+The process is the same for the Rosemary topiary.

 Supplies: